-- Cream butter and sugar in bowl of mixer for 3 minutes or until light and fluffy.
+- Cream butter and sugar in mixing bowl for 3 minutes or until light and fluffy.

 - Add eggs.
 Let mix for 1 minute.
 Scrape down sides.

-- With speed on low, add 1/2 of flour mixture.
-Combine for 15-30 seconds until blended.
+- Reduce speed to medium and add half of flour mixture.
+Mix for 15 to 30 seconds until combined.

 - Add milk mixture.
-Combine for 15-30 seconds until blended.
+Mix for 15 to 30 seconds until combined.

 - Add remaining flour mixture.
-Combine for 15-30 seconds until blended.
+Mix for 15 to 30 seconds until combined.

-- Scrape down sides and fill cupcake liners 2/3 to 3/4 full.
+- Scrape down sides and fill cupcake liners ¾ full.
 Bake for 15-18 minutes until center of cupcake bounces back.

 - Combine butter and 2 cups powdered sugar in mixer for about two minutes or until creamy.